Variables management#

 Switch to variables command#

-This command closes the Variables panel dialog
+This command closes the Variables panel dialog and opens the

-Variables Creation mode dialog
+Variables Creation mode dialog (see Variables creation mode).

 Update command#

-The user can use this command to update at the same time variables
+The user can use this command to update at the same time variables,

-and optimization items selection
+and history, simulation and optimization items selection

-from the Variables Panel dialog
+tree from the Variables Panel dialog.

 Add hist command#